 In its Spring 2021 roadmap, the Government committed to reviewing “whether Covid-status certification could play a role in reopening our economy, reducing restrictions on social contact and improving safety”.

-In July 2021 the Government published the Covid-status certification review report.
-This set out that the Government would not mandate the domestic use of certification as a condition of entry for visitors to any setting at the present time.
+The subsequent Covid-status certification review report, published in July 2021, set out that the Government would not mandate the domestic use of certification as a condition of entry for visitors to any setting at the time.
 However, the report raised the possibility of “keeping events going and businesses open if the country is facing a difficult situation in autumn or winter”.
 The report said that the Government would keep “the wider application of certification under consideration”.

 The Government said that it would make the NHS Covid Pass available as a means for individuals to demonstrate their Covid status, and for organisations from Step 4 of England’s Covid-19 roadmap.

 On the 19 July 2021 England entered Step 4 of the Covid-19 roadmap, at which point the majority of Covid-19 restrictions ended.
-Speaking at a press conference on the same day, Prime Minister Boris Johnson expressed concern about the continuing risk of transmission and announced that from September, full vaccination would be a condition of entry to nightclubs and other large capacity venues.
+Speaking at a press conference on the same day, Prime Minister Boris Johnson announced that from September, full vaccination would be a condition of entry to nightclubs and other large capacity venues.
 This proposal was subsequently dropped, although Health Secretary Sajid Javid said that it would be kept in reserve as a potential option.

 The response to the proposed introduction of certification requirements for domestic purposes has been varied.